 Founded in 1782, Washington College was the first college chartered in the sovereign United States of America.
 General George Washington lent us his name, donated 50 guineas to our founding, and served on our first Board of Visitors and Governors.
 Our goal back then was to cultivate responsible citizen-leaders.
 Nowadays, we’re committed to giving our students the chance to succeed on their own terms.

-There is no one-size-fits-all at Washington College: from double-majoring to internships to study abroad and semester-long interdisciplinary programs, students at Washington College get the chance to shape their ideal education.
-Our student body draws roughly 1,480 students from 29 countries, and with a student-to-faculty ratio of 11:1 and an average class size of 17, you’ll never feel like a number.
+There is no one-size-fits-all at Washington College: from double-majoring to internships to study abroad and semester-long interdisciplinary programs, you can shape your ideal education.
+Our student body draws roughly 1,400 students from 23 countries, and with a student-to-faculty ratio of 10:1 and an average class size of 12, you’ll never feel lost in the crowd.

 What won’t you study?

-Of our 1,480 students, 18% are minority students and 9% are international.
-WC students come from 21 states and 29 countries.
+Of our 1,367 students, 19% are minority students and 7% are international.
+WC students come from 23 countries.

 Visit us for an open house or tour.
 Visit admissions for more details.